sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

-# POC Phase 1
+# Phase 1 - Set up the Mirror Registry

 ### Prerequisites

-- Access to Bastion (Staging Utility VM)
+- Access to Bastion ("Staging" or "Utility" VM)
 - RHEL 8 Minimal installation, registered and up-to-date (yum update)
 - sudo should be configured

-If not already, register the host
+If not already, register the host:

 ```
 subscription-manager register --username=my@email.com --password=xxyyyzzz
 ```

+### DNS

-If there is no DNS, set up DNS on this server and create an A record for the congtainer mirror registry, e.g. mirror.example.com, pointing to this host's IP address.
+If there is no DNS, set up DNS on this server and create an A record for the congtainer mirror registry, e.g. mirror.poc.local, pointing to this host's IP address.
+See "Example setting up DNS zone" in the Appendix.
 Or use localhost for now.

+### Proxy

-If not already, set up the proxy configuration:
+If the system is behind an HTTP proxy set up the proxy configuration:

 ```
-export NO_PROXY=<local_registry_host_name>
+export NO_PROXY=bastion.lan,api.ocp.lan,apps.ocp.lan
 export HTTP_PROXY=<proxy server IP>:8080
 export HTTPS_PROXY=<proxy server IP>:8080
 # Add these to ~/bashrc
 ```

-Note: If you use the above proxy settings and you see "Internal Server" errors, then be sure to add the endpoint hostnames to the `NO_PROXY` env var.
+Note: If you use the above proxy settings and you see "Internal Server" errors, be sure to append the endpoint hostnames to the `NO_PROXY` env var.

-Note: If the system is behind an HTTP proxy, add the details in /etc/rhsm/rhsm.conf as follows (see: https://access.redhat.com/solutions/65300):
+Note: add the details in /etc/rhsm/rhsm.conf as follows (see: https://access.redhat.com/solutions/65300):

 ```
 # an http proxy server to use (enter server FQDN)